meken/cloud-hackathons/hacks/adk-intro/solutions.md

 git clone https://source.developers.google.com/p/$GOOGLE_CLOUD_PROJECT/r/ghacks-adk-intro
 ```

 Since we're using Cloud Source Repositories, the authentication is done automatically through OAuth.
 If there are permission denied errors, make sure that the variable `$GOOGLE_CLOUD_PROJECT` is set (sometimes Cloud Shell starts without it being set correctly).
+If the challenges are run from another VM, either [SSH authentication](https://cloud.google.com/source-repositories/docs/authentication#ssh) would need to be set up, or `gcloud source repos clone` needs to be used (which requires setting up gcloud authentication on the VM first).

 If they get the message `warning: You appear to have cloned an empty repository`, they were too quick.
 The repository is initialized asynchronously at project startup and takes a minute or so.
 In that case they should retry (after deleting the empty repository, the `ghacks-adk-intro` directory).